lazzzis/sherry/packages/docs/docs/README.md

 ## Why not use SAO?

-In fact, Sherry's creation has received a lot of impact from SAO, the biggest difference is that Sherry provides a plug-in mechanism that allows you to extend Sherry's capabilities.
-Especially for enterprise developers, you will benefit from it.
+SAO is really great.
+In fact, Sherry's creation has also received a lot of influence from SAO.
+The biggest difference is that Sherry provides a plug-in mechanism that allows you to extend Sherry's functionality.
+Especially for enterprise developers, you will be able to easily expand the features you want.

 ## Quick View